ejr-mechaqbit/compilation_code/lang_Assembly/nasm_/section_1/4_Basic_Instructions_and_Addressing_Modes/README.md

   - `jz` (jump if zero) Prevents division by zero error.

  ### Summary
-  #### Basic Assembly Syntax
+  Basic Instruction and Addressing Modes

+  - `mov`, `add`, `sub`, `mul`, and `div`
-  - Writing and Compiling Assembly Code
+  - Immediate, Register, Direct, and Indirect Addressing
-  - Directives (.text, .data, .bss)
-  - Labels, Instructions, and Comments
+  - Working with Constants and Variables
-  - Basic Data Types (Bytes, Words, Double Words, Quad Words)